Grevor/Viking.Pipeline/README.md

 _\* Subject to the shenananigans programmers sometimes do because we just love to make our own lives misserable_

+## Getting Started
+Want to try Viking.Pipeline out?
+Just include the NuGet package **Viking.Pipeline** in your project and you're ready to go!
+_Please note that the library is currently in prerelease.
+Ensure you're including prereleases when searching for it._

 ## Simple Examples
 Using the library is simple, and syntax is minimal for most operations.
 The following example sets up a pipeline which takes two changeable values and multiplies them together,